prernaadvani/whatsprernacooking/_posts/2022-12-29-mahdjouba.md

 Algerian crepes that involve a tomato based filling in a crispy flatbread.

-The recipe that I used is adapted from [Margo Drobi](http://margodrobi.com/2022/08/17/vegan-mahjouba/#wpzoom-recipe-card).
+The recipe I used is adapted from [Margo Drobi](http://margodrobi.com/2022/08/17/vegan-mahjouba/#wpzoom-recipe-card).

 ### Ingredients: